dailymotion-oss/prebid.github.io/dev-docs/bidders/dailymotion.md

 This call must be made before each auction.
 Here's a description of each parameter:
 * `api_key` is your publisher API key.
 For testing purpose, you can use "dailymotion-testing".
 * `position` parameter is the ad position in the video and must either be "preroll", "midroll" or "postroll".
-* `xid` is the video XID and should be provided to have better contextual data and higher fillrate
+* `xid` is the Dailymotion video identifier and should be provided to have better contextual data and higher fillrate.

 # Test Parameters